 - Seek Medical Attention: If you aren’t taken to the hospital by ambulance, go immediately to the emergency room or an urgent care facility for a full medical evaluation.
 This helps ensure you get appropriate treatment and provides the documentation you need to build your injury case.

-To help protect your legal rights to recover full compensation for your damages, talk to a lawyer as quickly as possible.
+To help protect your legal rights to recover full compensation for your damages, talk to a truck injury lawyer as quickly as possible.